TheNorthPolean/HolidayCheer/README.md

 # HolidayCheer
-If it looks like malware and does sketchy things like malware... it's probably malware
+If it looks like malware and does sketchy things like malware... it's probably malware, except when it isn't.